Russia's paper and pulp company Segezha is tapping Russia's Green Gold

 Segezha has four main business lines: paper and packaging, forestry and woodworking, plywood and boards and specialist products like construction materials.

 The biggest of the four is paper and packaging.
 Segezha produces its own pulp, then converts that into paper, of which 35% goes into the production of its own packaging.
-The company is the second biggest producer of packaging in Europe with plants in Germany, Italy, Romania, Turkey and elsewhere.
+The company is the second-biggest producer of packaging in Europe, with plants in Germany, Italy, Romania, Turkey and elsewhere.
 It is also the biggest producer of packaging in Russia with more than 60% of the market.

-“In 2017 we invested RUB11.5bn into a new German paper making machine that is the best in Europe.
+“In 2017 we invested RUB11.5bn [154mn) into a new German paper-making machine that is the best in Europe.
 It makes very high quality paper,” says Aliyev.

 Paper and packaging accounts for 60% of EBITDA.
 30-35% of paper produced by the company is converted to packaging, but the company wants to increase this to 50% in the future, says Aliyev.

-The next big business is the forestry and timber.
-The company produces about 1.2-1.3mn cubic meters of timber in Russia and is also the number one exporter of sawn timber from the country.
+The next big business segment is forestry and timber.
+The company produces about 1.2-1.3mn cubic metres of timber in Russia and is also the country's number one sawn timber exporter.

-In the wild days of the 90s the logging for exports was a wildcat business, riven by corruption.
-Firms could pay bribes to local authorities and fell trees for the cash they earned from export.
+In the wild days of the '90s the logging for exports was a wildcat business, riven by corruption.
+Firms could pay bribes to local authorities and fell trees for the cash they earned from exporting them.
 The game in those days was simply to cut down as many trees as possible and get them over the border for the cash they generated.
-Things have changed a lot in recent years as these corrupt schemes have been closed down and the forestry sector is regulated and has been put on a sustainable footing.
+Things have changed a lot in recent years, as these corrupt schemes have been closed down and the forestry sector is regulated and has been put on a sustainable footing.

 Segezha has an annual allowable cut of 8.2mn cubic metres, which is bigger than its international peers, despite the fact that the majority of Russia’s forest resources are still lying fallow.

 “We manage all our forest resources and run them on a sustainable basis.
 For every tree we cut down, we plant a new one,” says Aliyev, who adds that as of year-end 2020 83% of Segezha’s forest assets were Forest Stewardship Council-certified, the industry standard, which is high in comparison to certain global peers.
-“The problem with the soft wood market is that it can be volatile and is affected by many factors including weather.
+“The problem with the soft wood market is that it can be volatile and is affected by many factors, including weather.
 Having our own resources means we are insulated to a significant extent against price fluctuations on the international raw timber market and so can protect profits, enabling us to create strong profitability.”

 And the business is still growing fast as a result of these investments, which are ongoing.
 Production in some segments has been growing by double digits in recent years, helped by ongoing investments into efficiency, says Aliyev.

-Plywood is another important product and here Segezha has been investing not only to increase production but also to move up the value chain.
+Plywood is another important product, and here Segezha has been investing not only to increase production but also to move up the value chain.

-Already in the top five biggest producers of large birch plywood in the world, Segezha started work on a new factory this year that may lift them another two spots in the global production ranking when it is complete.
+Already in the top five biggest producers of large birch plywood in the world, Segezha started work on a new factory this year that may raise it another two spots in the global production ranking when it is complete.
 The company focuses on high-quality plywood products that have stronger profit margins, according to Aliyev.

-“The question we faced was: should we invest to double the production, but of low quality plywood, or invest into lower production volume but of higher margin products.
+“The question we faced was: should we invest to double the production, but of low-quality plywood, or invest into lower production volume but of higher margin products.
 Given our cost structure, both options work.
-But generally we prefer to go after high value added and high margin options,” says Aliyev.
+But generally we prefer to go after high value-added and high margin options,” says Aliyev.

 One of the most important value-added products is cross-laminated timber (CLT) panels, which are used in construction in place of concrete.
-Segezha has a new CLT plant that is due to come online this year.
+Segezha has a new CLT plant that has just come online this year.

-All-in-all Segezha plans to continue to invest in value-accreditive projects, and it has delivered an internal rate of return of above 25% on all completed investment projects.
+All in all, Segezha plans to continue to invest in value-accretive projects, and it has delivered an internal rate of return (IRR) of above 25% on all completed investment projects.

 “We are still in the main growth phase of the company’s life,” says Aliyev.